Jan Taminiau: Prizes and awards

 2001 the Roos Gesink Award of best graduated student for his final year project at the Academy of Art and Design in Arnhem Artez.

 In 2019 he was ambassador for the exhibition Jewels!
-The Glitter of the Russian Court at Hermitage Amsterdam.
+The Glitter of the Russian Court at H'ART Museum.
 His 2005 design for a "Mail bag jacket" was represented in the exhibition by the jacket worn by Maxima in 2009.